SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

             ```

     2. When you have implemented a caching system go to `Actions->Caches` in your repository and make sure that they
         are correctly added.
-It should look something like the image below
+It should look something like the image below.

         <figure markdown>
         ![Image](../figures/github_caches.PNG){ width="1000" }
         </figure>

-    3. Measure how long your workflow takes before and after adding `caching` to your workflow.
-Did it improve the
+    3. Measure how long your workflow takes before and after adding `caching`.
+Did caching improve the
         runtime of your workflow?

 8. (Optional) Code coverage can also be added to the workflow file by uploading it as an artifact